m-vokhm/Quadruple/README.md

 128 bits of the fractional part of the mantissa, and 32 bits of the exponent.
 Values range from approximately `6.673e-646457032` to `1.761e+646456993` and include `NaN`, `-Infinty`, and `Infinity`.
-A set of constructors with different types of arguments is provided to create instances with corresponding values.
+A set of constructors with different types of arguments, including `String`, is provided to create instances with corresponding values.

 A value of an instance may be converted to other numeric types (namely, `int`, `long`, `double`, and `BigDecimal`) and